 Texas study yields more PWC savings for Medicare

-RRC reached these findings after an independent re-examination of data analyzed for a Scooter Store study conducted last year.
-In that PREVIOUS study, the report showed savings of about $350 in savings per quarter for each recipient of a power chair.
+RRC reached these findings after an independent re-examination of data analyzed for a Scooter Store funded-study released last year.
+In that previous study, the report showed savings of about $350 per quarter for each recipient of a power chair.

 The more recent refinements in the analysis indicate that savings, after accounting for the cost of the power vehicle, average about $680 per quarter.
 The new number is a consequence of a reformulation of an equation that more strictly defines who is in the control group.

 The higher numbers came as a surprise to the study's researchers, who reworked the study for publication in a peer review journal.
 They were not surprised, however, that the data demonstrates that Medicare beneficiaries who use power wheelchairs continue to save the program money.